-- 8 Receipts for things seized (cf Search Warrants Regulation 1999, cl 7) - (1) A person who seizes a thing while executing a search warrant, or a crime scene warrant issued under Part 7 of the Act, in any premises must provide the occupier of the premises with a receipt acknowledging seizure of the thing if the occupier is then present and it is reasonably practicable to do so. - (2) A person who seizes a dangerous article under section 85 or 87 of the Act while executing a warrant issued under section 83 of the Act in any premises must provide the occupier of the premises with a receipt acknowledging seizure of the thing if the occupier is then present and it is reasonably practicable to do so. - (3) A copy of a receipt issued under this clause, in relation to a thing seized while executing a warrant, is to be attached to the report about the execution of the warrant that is referred to in clause 9 (1). - 9 Form of report to authorised officer on execution of a warrant or giving of notice to produce: section 74 (cf Search Warrants Regulation 1999, cl 8, Police Powers (Drug Detection Dogs) Regulation 2002, cl 10)
+9 Receipts for things seized

+- (1) A person who seizes a thing while executing a search warrant other than a covert search warrant, or a crime scene warrant issued under Part 7 of the Act, in any premises must provide the occupier of the premises with a receipt acknowledging seizure of the thing if the occupier is then present and it is reasonably practicable to do so. - (2) A person who seizes a dangerous article under section 85 or 87 of the Act while executing a warrant issued under section 83 of the Act in any premises must provide the occupier of the premises with a receipt acknowledging seizure of the thing if the occupier is then present and it is reasonably practicable to do so.

+(3) A copy of a receipt issued under this clause, in relation to a thing seized while executing a warrant, is to be attached to the report about the execution of the warrant that is referred to in clause 10 (1).

+10 Form of report to eligible issuing officer on execution of warrant (other than covert search warrant) or giving of notice to produce: section 74

-A report to an authorised officer under section 74 of the Act about the execution of a warrant must be in or to the effect of Form 20 and must contain the particulars required to complete that Form.
+- (1) A report to an eligible issuing officer under section 74 of the Act about the execution of a warrant (other than a covert search warrant) must be in or to the effect of Form 27 and must contain the particulars required to complete that Form. - (2) A report to an eligible issuing officer under section 74 of the Act about the giving of a notice to produce must be in or to the effect of Form 30 and must contain the particulars required to complete that Form.